fish-shell/fish-shell/doc_src/cmds/contains.rst

     end

-This code will add some directories to $PATH if they aren't yet included:
+This code will add some directories to :envvar:`PATH` if they aren't yet included:

 ::